 Will taxes that are exempted through the elderly/disabled program have to be paid back?

 No. This is a tax relief program for elderly and disabled citizens.

 Do I have to pay taxes if I am a Veteran?

 Pursuant to Virginia Code § 58.1-3219.5, a Disabled Veteran that is rated as having 100% Service Connected Disability by the U.S. Department of Veteran Affairs is entitled to tax exemption on their principal residence and up to one acre of land.
 To learn more about this program, search our Tax Relief Tab on this website.

 How are the assessments on each parcel determined?

 Every 6 years, a general reassessment is conducted in accordance with Section 58.1-3252 of the Code of Virginia.
-An appraisal firm is contracted to reappraise every parcel at its fair market value, which is based upon a sales study completed by the appraisal company.
+An appraisal firm is contracted by the Lee County Board of Supervisors to reappraise every parcel at its fair market value, which is based upon a sales study completed by the appraisal company.
 These assessments are effective for 6 years unless a change is made such as boundary adjustments, division of property, changes in zoning, court orders, new construction, and demolition.
 The most recent reassessment for Lee County went in to effect January 1, 2016.